OpenNTF/dojo-webpack-plugin/README.md

 If the config is specified as a module name, then the config module will be evaluated both at build time (for the purpose of resolving modules for webpack), and then again at application run time when the config module is loaded on the client.
 Note that if you want webpack to process the config module (i.e. perform build time variable substitution, etc.) then you must specify the config as a module name.

-If you want the config to specify different properties at build time vs. run time, then specify the config as a function that returns the config object and use the [environment](#environment) and [buildEnvironment](#buildenvironment) options so set the properties who's values change depending on the target environment.
+If you want the config to specify different properties at build time vs. run time, then specify the config as a function that returns the config object and use the [environment](#environment) and [buildEnvironment](#buildenvironment) options to set the properties who's values change depending on the target environment.
 This works both when the config is evaluated at build time (specified as a function) and when the config is evaluated at build time and runtime (specified as the name of a CommonJS module that exports a function).

-There is a small size benefit (~0.5KB after uglify and gzip) to specifying the loader config as an object or function vs. as a module name, because the embedded Dojo loader can be built without the code needed for parsing the Dojo loader config.
-When using an embedded Dojo loader that does not include the config api, post-processed config objects generated at build time are serialized to the application and used to initialize the embedded loader at application run-time.
-This plugin will automatically build the embedded Dojo loader with, or without, the config api depending on the value type of the [loaderConfig](#loaderconfig) option, unless the loader config specifies a value for the `dojo-config-api` feature in the `has` property (in which case the embedded Dojo loader is built using the specified value for the feature), or unless you specify a previously built loader using the [loader](#loader) option.
-See [Overriding profile features](#overriding-profile-features) for details on how to build the loader without the config api.
-Note that the plugin is able to detect at application build time whether or not the embedded Dojo loader has the config API and can work with either one, with the caveat that the config api is required if the loader config is specified as a module name.

 See [js/loaderConfig.js](https://github.com/OpenNTF/dojo-webpack-plugin-sample/blob/master/js/loaderConfig.js) in the sample project for an example of a Dojo loader config that uses the [environment](#environment) and [buildEnvironment](#buildenvironment) options to specify different config paths for build time vs run time.
 The config also supports running the sample app as a non-packed application with Dojo loaded from a CDN.